Richmond Gun Rally: Thousands Of Gun Owners Converge On Virginia Capitol On MLK Day

 "This is about losing one of the base freedoms that we have.
 Without it, all the others fall right behind it," gun rights supporter Todd McManus of Shepherdstown, W.Va., told member station VPM's Ben Paviour.

+"At least two county sheriffs have spoken at this gun rights rally in Richmond," NPR's Sarah McCammon reports via Twitter.
+She adds, "One, Scott Jenkins of Culpeper County, says he will deputize 'thousands' of gun owners" if Virginia enacts new gun restrictions.

+At least two county sheriffs have spoken at this gun rights rally in Richmond.
+One, Scott Jenkins of Culpepper County, says he will deputize “thousands” of gun owners if gun restrictions pass the Dem-controlled legislature in an effort to get around those laws.— Sarah McCammon📻 (@sarahmccammon) January 20, 2020

-While guns were blocked from a rectangle-shaped vicinity of the Capitol, rally attendees walked with their firearms in plain sight on Richmond's nearby streets.
+While people were blocked from carrying guns within a rectangle-shaped vicinity of the Capitol, rally attendees walked with their firearms in plain sight on Richmond's nearby streets.

+Some attendees wore camouflage and even helmets; a few dressed in Revolutionary War costumes.
+Others wore jeans or suits – but with rifles slung across their chests.
+And many people simply bundled up against the cold – it was several degrees below freezing in Richmond Monday morning.
+In the streets near the Capitol, chants against Virginia's governor Northam were heard, as were more general shouts of "USA!
+USA!"

 Faith leaders are holding a prayer vigil for peace near the Capitol and invoking a spirit of fellowship on the Martin Luther King Jr. holiday.